Maria Berlinska: Military volunteer

-In mid-2014, Berlinska sought to become involved in the War in Donbas.
+In mid-2014, Berlinska sought to become involved in the war in Donbas.
 She joined the Ukrainian Army's volunteer Aidar Battalion after being turned away by other volunteer units on the basis of gender.
 With the aid of material on the internet, she trained in Kyiv as a pilot of aerial reconnaissance drones.
 On 1 September, Berlinska left the academy and arrived in Shchastia, at the front, the next day.
 Her military call sign was "Marie Curie".
-Berlinska's father also volunteered for the War in Donbas in 2016, but was initially turned down due to his age, 58, until Berlinska intervened on his behalf.
-He served as a Captain in the 24th Mechanized Brigade, and deputy brigade commander for psychological support.
+Berlinska's father also volunteered for the war in Donbas in 2016, but was initially turned down due to his age, 58, until Berlinska intervened on his behalf.
+He served as a captain in the 24th Mechanized Brigade, and deputy brigade commander for psychological support.

 In January 2015, Berlinska founded the Ukrainian Centre for Aerial Reconnaissance (Центр підтримки аеророзвідки).

 This is a free training centre for Ukrainian volunteers, based at Kyiv-Mohyla Academy, and run by volunteer civilian instructors, teaching soldiers how to operate drones, topography, and meteorology in a three to four-week course with donated drones.
 One of the volunteer teachers, an art director for a television channel, had originally taught Berlinska.
 By November 2016, the school had trained about 150 soldiers.
 One of the trainees was Yulia Tolopa, a female Russian volunteer, who assisted Berlinska with drone reconnaissance at the front in mid-2016.
+An article in The Atlantic called Berlinska "the mother of drones".

 Berlinska unsuccessfully went to court in November 2017 to prove her participation in hostilities as a volunteer to obtain moral satisfaction and to serve as an example.
 The court ruled that she had proven her case, but then the Ministry of Defense appealed and won, since, despite witnesses and photo and video evidence, there were no written orders.
 However, after this loss, Berlinska was contacted by Ukrainian Defense Minister Stepan Poltorak, who asked for a meeting.
 After this meeting the Ministry announced plans to increase its own funding for drones and to found its own aerial reconnaissance school in 2018.